Typee-Language/Typee/develoment-framework.md

 - For downloading `Anaconda` according to your Operating System and your CPU architecture, just go there:
 [https://www.anaconda.com/download/](https://www.anaconda.com/download/) and
 ask for the installation of Python 3.6.
-This is mandatory to use our Typhon project since this is the version of Python we are currently using for our developments.
+This is mandatory to use our Typee project since this is the version of Python we are currently using for our developments.
 - For downloading `Miniconda` according to your Operating System and your CPU architecture, just go there:
 [https://conda.io/miniconda.html](https://conda.io/miniconda.html) and
 ask for the installation of Python 3.6.
-This is mandatory to use our Typhon project since this is the version of Python we are currently using for our developments.
+This is mandatory to use our Typee project since this is the version of Python we are currently using for our developments.